Skip to content

 groupBy person.City into cityGroup

-// => Group by city
+// => Group by City field (GROUP BY clause)

 select (cityGroup.Key, cityGroup.Count())

-// => Select city and count
+// => Select city key and count of members

 }